Pink circle

 PIUs provide the rights to share in value appreciation — but only after certain conditions are met.
 There are often thresholds or “hurdles” (liquidation thresholds, performance metrics) before distributions occur.

-Why Profit Interest Units Are Rising in Popularity
+Why PIUs are Rising in Popularity

 Several market conditions are making PIUs especially appealing right now: